Fees and Financial Support

 YMCAs of Cambridge & Kitchener-Waterloo work directly with newcomer and immigrant youth, many of whom come from low-income families.

-The YMCA offers two full bursaries and travel expenses for a student from the YMCA newcomer youth program.
+The YMCA offers a full bursary and travel expenses for a student from the YMCA newcomer youth program.

 Youth Entrepreneurship Leadership Launchpad is a charity that partners with schools to support entrepreneurial learning.
 Students receive credits towards their high school graduation, and gain experiences that are invaluable for broad-based university applications and admissions.

 Shad awards a $3,000 bursary for a student from the YELL program.

 Participants interact with parliamentarians and take part in interactive simulations, debates and discussions in a week-long program that leads to a greater understanding of how democratic change occurs.